 \textbf{Evaluation Protocol.} From the Heterogeneous and Homogeneous splits, we randomly selected 30 images each and closely reproduced the depicted scenes.
 We assessed LCRG based on two human-evaluated metrics: object grounding success rate and grasping accuracy, \textit{i.e.}, LCRG.

-\textbf{Results.} The results, presented in Tab.~\ref{tab:online}, reveal that PGA significantly surpassed the Direct model in grasping, along with enhanced grounding accuracy.
-The Direct model, which solely relies on object information acquired from \textit{human-robot interaction} without leveraging raw images from \textit{Reminiscence}, lagged behind PGA with a performance gap of 23.4 percent points in the Heterogeneous split and 33.3 percent points in the Homogeneous split.
-Notably, PGA's performance was comparable to the Supervised method, which necessitates extensive labeling of raw \textit{Reminiscence} images, highlighting our method's efficacy with only requiring single human-robot interaction to transfer personal knowledge.
+\textbf{Results.} Results in Tab.~\ref{tab:online} reveal that PGA significantly surpassed the Direct model in grasping, along with enhanced grounding accuracy.
+The Direct model, which solely relies on object information acquired from \textit{human-robot interaction} without leveraging raw images from \textit{Reminiscence}, lagged behind PGA with a performance gap of 23.4\% in the Heterogeneous split and 33.3\% in the Homogeneous split.
+This result underscores the effectiveness of PGA, which achieves superior performance without requiring additional human labor for annotations compared to the Direct model.